ArdanaLabs/apps-team/ardana-dollar/ctl-report.md

 ###### Cons

 - Contract monad forces us to do all the computations for the client.
+We can't do any IO inside the contract monad.
+In the case of the price-feeder: we can't call the price-fetcher in the contract handler and then publish the price.
+Instead our script fetches a price and calls the contract handler requesting the price change.
 - Endpoints create additional complexity.
 - Not maintained.